willwebberley/WekaPy/README.md

 * Exporting data to ARFF format
     * WekaPy can generate ARFF files for your training and/or test data
     * Useful on its own if you'd rather use the GUI for making classifications
+* Filter data
+    * WekaPy can be used to filter input data prior to training/testing models
+    * Can use any of the weka.filters classes to filter specified input data

 Example usage
 ---------------